jarokaz/vertex-ai-workshop/README.md

 pip install --user google-cloud-bigquery-datatransfer
 ```

-##### Create a Tensorboard instance
+##### Creating a Tensorboard instance

 Each participant will use their own Vertex Tensorboard instance.
+From the JupyterLab terminal:

 ```
 PROJECT=jk-vertex-workshop